TejasBirje/Expense-Tracker/README.md

 ﻿# MPR
  <br>
- This is my SEM 3 mini project.
+ This is my group's SEM 3 mini project.
  <br>
  It is an expense tracker using MERN stack.